M-Morningstar/Java-Based-Platformer/README.md

-# Gandalf-The-Fake-Hobbit
+# Java Based Platformer
 # Mert Salih Osoydan
 # 06/07/2020 - 06/14/2020
-# The goal of this mini-platformer game is to reach the Arkenstone without colliding with the enemies.
+# The goal of this mini-platformer game is to reach the Arkenstone without getting hit by the enemies.

-# Note: If you see a mistake or a better way to do something please let me know.